SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya Emission at $\gtrsim$100 comoving kpc around and beyond the Virial-Radius Scale of Galaxy Dark Matter Halos: Abstract

 \section{Abstract}

 We present results of the cross-correlation Ly$\alpha$ intensity mapping with Subaru/Hyper Suprime-Cam (HSC) ultra-deep narrowband images and Ly$\alpha$ emitters (LAEs) at $z=5.7$ and $6.6$ in a total area of $4$ deg$^2$.
-Although overwhelming amount of data quality controls have been performed for the narrowband images and the LAE samples, we further conduct extensive analysis evaluating systematics of large-scale point spread function wings, sky subtractions, and unknown errors on the basis of physically uncorrelated signals and sources found in real HSC images and object catalogs, respectively.
+Although overwhelming amount of data quality controls have been performed for the narrowband images, we further conduct extensive analysis evaluating systematics of large-scale point-spread-function wings, sky subtractions, and unknown errors based on physically uncorrelated signals and sources found in real HSC images and object catalogs, respectively.
 Removing the systematics, we carefully calculate cross-correlations between Ly$\alpha$ intensity of the narrowband images and the LAEs.
-We identify very diffuse Ly$\alpha$ emission with the $3\sigma$ ($2\sigma$) significance at $>150$ comoving kpc (ckpc) far from the LAEs at $z = 5.7$ ($6.6$), beyond a virial radius of star-forming galaxies with $M_\mathrm{h} \sim 10^{11} M_\odot$.
-The diffuse Ly$\alpha$ emission possibly extends up to $1,000$ ckpc with the surface brightness of $10^{-20}-10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
-We confirm that the small-scale ($<150$ ckpc) Ly$\alpha$ radial profiles of LAEs in our Ly$\alpha$ intensity maps are consistent with those obtained by recent MUSE observations (Leclercq et al. 2017).
-Comparisons with numerical simulations suggest that the large-scale ($\sim 150-1,000$ ckpc) Ly$\alpha$ emission are not explained by unresolved faint sources of neighboring galaxies including satellites, but by a combination of Ly$\alpha$ photons emitted from the central LAE and other unknown sources, such as a cold-gas stream and galactic outflow.
+We tentatively identify very diffuse Ly$\alpha$ emission with the $\simeq 3\sigma$ ($\simeq 2\sigma$) significance at $\gtrsim$ 100 comoving kpc (ckpc) far from the LAEs at $z=5.7$ ($6.6$), around and probably even beyond a virial radius of star-forming galaxies with $M_\mathrm{h}\sim10^{11}M_\odot$.
+The diffuse Ly$\alpha$ emission possibly extends up to $1$,$000$ ckpc with the surface brightness of $10^{-20}$--$10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
+We confirm that the small-scale ($<150$ ckpc) Ly$\alpha$ radial profiles of LAEs are consistent with those obtained by recent MUSE observations.
+Comparisons with numerical simulations suggest that the large-scale ($\sim150$--$1$,$000$ ckpc) Ly$\alpha$ emission are not explained by unresolved faint neighboring galaxies including satellites, but by a combination of Ly$\alpha$ photons emitted from the central LAE and other unknown sources, such as cold-gas streams and galactic outflow.
 We find no evolution in the Ly$\alpha$ radial profiles of our LAEs from $z=5.7$ to $6.6$, where theoretical models predict a flattening of the profile slope made by cosmic reionization, albeit with our moderately large observational errors.

 \keywords{galaxies: formation --- cosmology: observations --- cosmology: early universe}